massimofasciano/bin_tree_rust/README.md

-# bintree_iterators
+# bin_tree

-A small Rust project that illustrates iteration using a simple binary tree.
+A small Rust project that illustrates iteration and other operations on binary trees.

 I used the following data structures to represent the binary tree: